A.X.L.

 A.X.L. is a 2018 American science fiction adventure film written and directed by Oliver Daly and starring Alex Neustaedter, Becky G, Alex MacNicoll, Dominic Rains, and Thomas Jane.
 It tells the story of a teenage boy who encounters a robotic dog created from cutting edge military technology.
-It was released in the United States on August 24, 2018, by Global Road Entertainment.
-Receiving generally unfavorable reviews from critics and grossing only $8.5 million against its $10 million budget, it was a box office flop.
+It was released in the United States on August 24, 2018, by Global Road Entertainment, receiving generally negative reviews from critics and grossing $15 million above its $9 million budget.

 Plot

 A-X-L is a top-secret, robotic dog created by Andric, a Craine Systems scientist, to assist and protect soldiers.
 The project is funded by the military.
-Code-named A-X-L ("Attack, eXploration, Logistics") by the scientists who created it, the robot embodies advanced next-generation artificial intelligence.
+Code-named A-X-L ("Attack, exploration, Logistics") by the scientists who created it, the robot embodies advanced next-generation artificial intelligence.
 After a trial goes wrong, A-X-L is discovered hiding alone and damaged in the desert by outsider and motorbike racer Miles Hill, himself alone and abandoned by Sam Fontaine after falling from his motorbike during a stunt.
 Miles and A-X-L connect after the robot's owner-pairing technology is activated.
 A-X-L goes to great lengths to help and protect his new companion.
 Becoming himself bonded with A-X-L, Miles teams up with the smart, resourceful Sara Reyes to protect his new best friend.

 They go to a remote hideout that Sara uses as an art studio.
 A-X-L presents Miles with a device which takes a blood sample and completes the pairing process.
 Sam arrives and confronts Sara, jealous of her relationship with Miles.
 A-X-L attacks Sam and Miles uses the situation to threaten him, telling him to leave Sara alone.
 Sara is angry that Miles has inflamed an already bad situation, but says she will not leave Miles.
 Leaving A-X-L, they go back to Miles' home and tell his father, Chuck, about the robot.
 Chuck advises them to return it to its owners.
 Meanwhile, Sam returns with his crew and burns A-X-L with a flamethrower.
 Sara sees the live recording on her phone and she and Miles take off to save him.
 They are too late, but A-X-L gives them a location to get him repaired.
 Meanwhile, a man sent by Andric shows up at Chuck's house and demands to know the location of the device that controls A-X-L. Chuck grows suspicious and outmaneuvers the man, demanding answers to his own questions.
 The man reveals he is looking for A-X-L.